How to use cryptography in Bitwarden

 I want to protect a file

 In the future, a higher-level abstraction will be provided that supports streaming / random access decryption securely.
+This will allow using decrypted parts of the file without downloading and decrypting the entire file first.
 This is yet to be designed / specified.
 If you need this, please reach out.

 I want to protect a key with another key